69pmb/Sort/README.md

-# Sort
+# Sorts, cleans and capitalizes files

-Finds all *Txt* files in the current directory and its sub-folders.
-Then removes duplicate lines, capitalizes and sort the content in a new file
+Finds all specified files in the current directory and its sub-folders if wanted.
+Then removes duplicated lines, capitalizes them and sort the content in a new file suffixed.
+In the *config.properties* file, you can specify the extension looked for (default is "*txt*") and if it's recursive (default is "*true*").